fiberbit/yoda-zabbix/README.md

 	The number of connections is retrieved by new Zabbix items.
 These items are:

 	yoda.daily.portalusers, yoda.hourly.portalusers, yoda.daily.webdavusers and yoda.hourly.webdavusers
+	(only supported when portal is combined with icat on thesame virtual machine

 	Requires Yoda release 1.4.1

+Release-1.5

+        no changes

+Release-1.6 to be released

+	separation of specific items for system (all centos vm's), icat, resource, irodscommon (icat and resource) and portal.

 LICENSE
 -------